Is your milk supply really low?

 - Supplementing.
 Nursing is a supply & demand process.
 Milk is produced as your baby nurses, and the amount that she nurses lets your body know how much milk is required.
 Every bottle (of formula, juice or water) that your baby gets means that your body gets the signal to produce that much less milk.

-- Nipple confusion.
+- Bottle preference.
 A bottle requires a different type of sucking than nursing, and it is easier for your baby to extract milk from a bottle.
 As a result, giving a bottle can either cause your baby to have problems sucking properly at the breast, or can result in baby preferring the constant faster flow of the bottle.

 - Pacifiers.
-Pacifiers can cause nipple confusion.
+Pacifiers can affect baby’s latch.
 They can also significantly reduce the amount of time your baby spends at the breast, which may cause your milk supply to drop.

-- Nipple shields can lead to nipple confusion.
-They can also reduce the stimulation to your nipple or interfere with milk transfer, which can interfere with the supply-demand cycle.
+- Nipple shields can be a useful tool in some cases, but they can also reduce the stimulation to your nipple or interfere with milk transfer, which can interfere with the supply-demand cycle.

 - Scheduled feedings interfere with the supply & demand cycle of milk production and can lead to a reduced supply, sometimes several months later rather than immediately.
 Nurse your baby whenever she is hungry.

 - Sleepy baby.
-For the first few weeks, some babies are very sleepy and only demand to nurse infrequently and for short periods.
-Until baby wakes up and begins to demand regular nursing, nurse baby at least every two hours during the day and at least every 4 hours at night to establish your milk supply.
+For the first few weeks, some babies are very sleepy and only ask to nurse infrequently and for short periods.
+Until baby wakes up and begins to breastfeed well, nurse baby at least every two hours during the day and at least every 4 hours at night to establish your milk supply.